Reidmen/mrec/README.md

 This is a minimal recording application built with Rust, designed to interact with the OpenAI Whisper API.

 It's meant to be lightweight and easy to use, with a focus on simplicity and functionality.
+This was part of the [Rusty Day] at Vanellus.

 # Requirements
 In order to run this application, you need to have a valid OpenAI API key.
 Export it as an environment variable: